 In 1947 she divorced her husband, an act unheard of for a Japanese woman at that time.
 Under the circumstances of her divorce she was forced to leave her son Mitsushige Wada, to be raised by her ex-husband’s family and her daughter Reiko Wada, to be raised by her own parents.
-In 1954 she met an American serviceman, Russell Mason, married him and moved to the United States to pursue her passion as an artist.
-There she began her formal education in Fine Arts, first attending the Boston Museum of Fine Arts School, then the San Francisco Art Institute and finally the Graduate Arts program at Stanford University.
+In 1954 she met an American serviceman, Russell Mason.
+After their marriage, they moved to the United States, where she found a new home and pursued her vocation as an artist.
+Her formal education began at the Boston Museum of Fine Arts School, then at the San Francisco Art Institute, and finally at the Graduate Arts program at Stanford University.
 She settled in the nearby town of Portola Valley, California, where she lived until her death on July 2, 2008.

-Yuri played me her favorite Rachmaninoff concertos, pieces by Mahler and Mozart and Puccini operas.
-But most of all, I was awed each time I visited her, by the power of her own art, which hung on every wall and filled every closet.
+Yuri played me her favorite Rachmaninoff concertos, symphonies by Mahler and Mozart and Puccini arias.
+But most of all, I was awed each time I visited, by the power of her own art, which hung on every wall and filled every closet.
 Even as a child I could appreciate that Yuri’s art transmitted her mysterious and wonderful state of being.
-She once wrote to a friend “Art allows me to bare my soul…” Indeed her canvases seem to cry out with such feelings as terror, anxiety, dread, love, calmness, peace, anger, compassion and emptiness.
+She once wrote to a friend, “Art allows me to bare my soul…” Indeed her canvases seem to cry out with such feelings as terror, anxiety, dread, love, calmness, peace, anger, compassion, and emptiness.
 In a statement of her artistic intent, she claimed that “the basic aim of all real art is, after all, to intensify people’s feelings about the meaning of life.”
 Yuri’s work evokes distinct emotions and invites you to share in them.
-Her still life paintings (whether of fruit, eggs, a shaving kit, a slice of cake, a Mexican pitcher filled with flowers, a water glass on a table in front of a window, or a pack of cigarettes and matches next to a mug) evoke pure stillness and the comfort of everydayness.
-Her War and Atomic Series”, on the other hand, which includes such pieces as an 8 foot tall acrylic rainbow-colored mushroom cloud, a shocking pink gouache cloud raining pink fallout into the dark ocean below, and an atomic chamber of violet pinks and blues where atoms are being split, shows off an eerie sense of destiny, beauty and power.
+Her still life paintings (whether of fruit, eggs, a shaving kit, a slice of cake, a Mexican pitcher filled with flowers, a water glass on a table in front of a window, or a pack of cigarettes and matches next to a mug) evoke pure stillness and the comfort of the everyday.
+Her "War and Atomic Series,” on the other hand, which includes such pieces as an 8 foot tall acrylic rainbow-colored mushroom cloud, a shocking pink gouache cloud raining pink fallout into the dark ocean below, and an atomic chamber of violet pinks and blues where atoms are being split, shows off an eerie sense of destiny, beauty, and power.

 Other paintings in her “Peace Series” call up pure terror and issue a cry for world peace louder than any words: a skeleton-man wearing a gas mask; a mother and child crouching below an ominous sky of cartoonishly evil B-52 bombers, a triptych entitled “Dreams” in which a crowd of monstrous faces look up to the sky in horror.

 An advocate for complete nuclear disarmament, Yuri wrote: “These images come out of war.
 They have gone through the metamorphosis and transformed into visual images, which are connected to today’s fear, anxiety, misery, and horror of devastating agony for not only instant death, but worse yet, radioactive fallout.
 This awful invisible monster.”
-Though these images were clearly rooted in her own experience of war, it is a reflection of her prophetic vision that they take on a new, uncanny relevance in the era of nuclear power accidents, with their new forms of silent, invisible monsters.
+Though these images were clearly rooted in her own experience of war, it is a reflection of her prophetic vision that they take on a new, uncanny relevance in the era of nuclear proliferation and nuclear power accidents, with their new forms of silent, invisible monsters.

 Yuri’s power of concentration seemed limitless.
-She painted for hours every day, coming upstairs from her studio only for tea, a bit of nourishment and a visit with her husband who wrote psychology books from his upstairs study.
+She painted for hours each day, coming upstairs from her studio only for tea, a bit of nourishment, and a visit with her husband who wrote psychology books from his upstairs study.
 She painted everyone and everything that moved her: landscapes, faces, forms, bodies, abstractions, funerals in which the dead ascend to heaven while the living throw bouquets of flowers into the sky, lovers embracing on a blanket on the earth as viewed from outer space, nude angels playing in the light of a full moon, dogs dressed in handsome fur coats, a family of quail camouflaged in the irises outside her bedroom window.
 She celebrated her studio and the patisserie shops in Paris in a series of lively and vibrant paintings.
 No subject, nor any medium was off-limits.

-As administrator of her estate, it fell to me to sort through her belongings in her home in Portola Valley after she died.
-I found stacks of landscape drawings and sketches on hotel stationery with notations of the room and hotel window where she sketched.
+As administrator of her estate, it fell to me to sort through the belongings in her home in Portola Valley after she died.
+I found stacks of landscape drawings and sketches on hotel stationery with notations of the room and hotel window where she had sketched.
 I found child-like depictions of surfers riding waves painted on the back of cereal boxes, finger paintings on white cardboard of nude women in yoga poses, a box of whimsical still life paintings on masonite squares.

 Yuri was in a constant state of witnessing life, a passionate observer.
-She observed the world as a play of opposites: negative/positive, light and dark, war and peace, beauty and horror, fear and love.
+She observed the world as a play of opposites: negative and positive, light and dark, war and peace, beauty and horror, fear and love.
 Yet her art transcended these polarities.
 And to a person who had turned so deeply within herself, nothing in the world seemed to disturb her state of perfect equanimity.
 She brought this high state into her art.
 One cannot look at a single piece of her art without feeling Yuri’s immense love of life.
-As we experience the emotions transmitted by Yuri’s artwork, we reach an understanding of our sameness, our common atavistic bond and thus we hear her transcendent message of peace.
+As we experience the emotions transmitted by Yuri’s artwork, we reach an understanding of our sameness, our common atavistic bond, and thus we hear her transcendent message of peace.

 I moved away from home and from Yuri when I was 16, but she remained a cherished friend and mentor, writing and calling me often and encouraging me through the successes and failures of my own life, teaching me her unique and visionary way of seeing the world encoded in the legacy of art she left behind.
 It became clear to me after Yuri’s death that one of the purposes of my own life was to share with others the message of this legacy.